 |Trans rebuild||BJE Transmission||$1,200||14|

 Separate the outsourced work from the work you will be doing.
 Then separate out parts from outsourced labor.
 Group similar items together.
 Run a total in each category and analyze.
 Then run a grand total.
 Build out your spreadsheet so as each cell or value changes the category total and grand total will change.
 Do these costs work for you?
 Can you realistically afford this?
-Re-adjust items and or re-source less expensive parts and look for a better value.
-See blog on finding and buying pieces and parts.
-Also see blog on bodywork.
+Re-adjust items and or re-source less expensive parts and or look for a better value.
 You are collecting estimates for your project.
-You are deciding how your project will be executed.
+You are determining how your project will be executed.
 The more time in planning and researching the more options you will have to decide on how your build will be executed.
 Take your time here.
 Be as accurate as you can.
-SWAGS ( Silly wild-ass guesses) should be avoided or eventually defined because numerous SWAGS will corrupt your the data you are making decisions on.
-I also use the spreadsheet for historic reference so include web-links to vendors and their phone numbers.
+SWAGS ( silly wild-ass guesses) should be avoided or eventually defined because numerous SWAGS will corrupt your the data and cost estimates you are using and making expensive decisions on.
+I also use the spreadsheets for historic reference so include web-links to vendors and their phone numbers.
 I track parts received and returned as well, along with order numbers.

 Step 4- The Schedule: We covered resources and skills used to get the work on your build done.
 What work will you be performing on your build?
 For outsourced work, what were the timeframes received back from the outsourced work?
-Lay this info out on a spreadsheet or a timeline.
+Lay this info out on your spreadsheet or a timeline.
 Use a day count or a month count of need be.
+Generate a total.